zksecurity/mina-credentials/spec/spec.md

 )
 ```

-Where `TYPE` is a constant "type" of the presentation, seperating e.g. zkApp interactions from HTTP requests.
+Where `TYPE` is a constant "type" of the presentation, separating e.g. zkApp interactions from HTTP requests.

 The `nonce` MUST be generated as follows: